oyvindstegard/audio-collection-tools/README.md

   http://python-packaging.readthedocs.io/en/latest/command-line-scripts.html
 - Refactor out common code from the tools into a common module.
 - Add tests for `audio_collection_tools/mass_audio_transcoder.py`.
-- Add option to `mass-audio-transcoder` which will structure destination files according to the structure of the sources (regardless of tag metadata).
+- Add option to `mass-audio-transcoder` which will structure target files according to the structure of the sources (regardless of tag metadata).

 ## License